Scorecard schema

 Why is audience null for some tools?

-When a tool is scored with audit_profile: human-tui, anc suppresses one or more of the four signal checks the audience
+When a tool is scored with audit_profile: human-tui, anc suppresses one or more of the four signal audits the audience

 classifier consumes.
 With incomplete inputs, the classifier emits audience: null and sets audience_reason: "suppressed" rather than guess.
 This is correct, intentional, and shared across every TUI on the leaderboard.
 The